Porto-Novo: Music

 Adjogan music is endemic to Porto-Novo.
 The style of music is played on an alounloun, a stick with metallic rings attached which jingle in time with the beating of the stick.
 The alounloun is said to descend from the staff of office of King Te-Agdanlin and was traditionally played to honour the King and his ministers.
 The music is also played in the city's Roman Catholic churches, but the royal bird crest symbol has been replaced with a cross.

 Sports

 The Stade Municipal and the Stade Charles de Gaulle are the largest football stadiums in the city.

 Places of worship

 Among the places of worship, Christian churches are predominant: Roman Catholic Diocese of Porto Novo (Catholic Church), Protestant Methodist Church in Benin (World Methodist Council), Celestial Church of Christ, Union of Baptist Churches of Benin (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God.
 There are also Muslim mosques, most notably the Grand Mosque.
 There are also several Voodoo temples in the city.

+Temple of Abessan and Zangbeto Shrine

+In 2007 as part of the development of tourist attractions in the city two new monumental buildings related to Voodoo were constructed, financed by the Benin Chamber of Commerce (CCB) and designed by an architectural firm.
+The first of these was a new temple building dedicated to the god Abessan (or Avessan) consisting of a 10-metre-tall tower designed to resemble a termite mound.
+This design was inspired by the mythical emergence of Abessan from a termite mound.
+This modern building is not a reconstruction of an earlier temple but rather a new construction and design inspired by the mythical origin of Abessan.
+The current structure replaced an earlier temple building which was a small circular hut.
+The second was a new building for the national headquarters of the Zangbeto, which is designed to resemble a large cone made of raffia and represents the figure of Kpakliyaho (the ancestor of the Zangbeto).
+The construction of these new monuments was part of the CCB’s plan to make Porto-Novo the "hub of world tourism for the worship of the Vodun religion".
+These new buildings with their original designs have been strongly criticized by some heritage conservationists.